npsandler/Theremin.js/README.md

  Toggle between different opptions of waveform shapes Draggable sliders to effect different filters and how much they impact the sound

  In addition, this project will include:

- An About modal describing the background and rules of the game A production README
+ -An About modal describing the background and instructions for using the app

+ -A production README

 ### Wireframe

 This app will consist of a single screen with an input area, waveform controls, and filter sliders.
 It will also include a link to my Github, LinkedIn, and the About modal.
-Game controls will include Start, Stop, and Reset buttons as well as a slider to control the speed.
-On top, it will have a toggle with optionfs for the waveform shapes.
+On top, the game will have a toggle with option for the waveform shapes.
 On the bottom, there will be two (or more) sliders to add/subtract the different filter effects.

 ![wireframe](https://github.com/npsandler/Theramin.js/blob/master/Theramin.png)